frankplus/oniro-docs/quick-start-contribution-onboarding.md

 ---
-title: Quick start contribution guide for new developers
+title: Quick start guide for new developers
 parent: Contributing
 nav_order: 1
 layout: default
 ---

-This page describes Quick start contribution guide for new developers who would like to join the
+This page describes a Quick start contribution guide for new developers who would like to join the Oniro project.

 # Setting up